Matlawton/coder-academy-t1a2/README.md

 ## Description

-This is a portfolio project assignment for Coder Academy, Term 1 - Assignment 2.
+This is a portfolio project assignment for Coder Academy, Term 1 - Assignment 2 - INT1012 - Introduction to Web.

-The online portfolio website is split up into five separate HTML pages; The Home page (index.HTML), which links to another page via the nav bar where you can see some information about me (about.html), some of my recent projects (portfolio.html), some of my blog posts on my blog page (blog.html), and finally we have a contact page (contact.html) where you can find links to my Resume, My LinkedIn and my GitHub and you can also use this page to send me an email.
+The online portfolio website is split up into five separate HTML pages; The Home page (index.HTML), which links to another page via the nav bar where you can see some information about me (about.html), some of my recent projects (portfolio.html), some of my blog posts on my blog page (blog.html), and finally we have a contact page (contact.html) where you can find links to my Resume, my LinkedIn, my GitHub and you can also use this page to send me an email.

 ## Purpose

-The purpose of this website is to host a work in progress portfolio that may have an opportunity to communicate and demonstrate my skills and knowledge base to potential employers.
+The purpose of this website is to provide a work in progress portfolio that provides information about me, my skills, my interests, my professional knowledge, to showcase some of my work and have an opportunity to communicate and demonstrate these to potential employers.

 ## Functionality & Features